taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Rajue: "And do you ever wonder why WE service the mecha-cleaners, and not any of those big-headed, puny-legged Orbiters?"

-Min shrugs: "Because otherwise we couldn't afford the fees to train with space-faring guilds, duh."
+Min shrugs, starting to sweat under the biohazard suit: "Because otherwise we couldn't afford the fees to train with space-faring guilds, duh."

 Rajue: "And why are those fees so high, huh?"

-Min, exasperated: "I dunno, because we're out in space maybe?!
+Min, exasperated and suddenly feeling the same terrible burning and rushing feeling from her first night on board: "I dunno, because we're out in space maybe?!
 What's your point anyway?"

 Zoom in on Rajue's frustrated and furious eyes, glaring at Min.
+Rajue: "My POINT is..." but he is interrupted as Min convulses in a seizure and collapses onto the mecha-cleaner she was just servicing.

-Rajue: "My POINT is..."
+Rajue: "Auuugh!!"

+### Page 10

+Min is back in PQ's office.
+PQ examines the black market injector and substance.

+Min: "I'm SO LUCKY that the biohazard suit hid my subdermal shield from Rajue.
+He's the LAST person I want to see that."

+PQ, holding up the substance in its vial up to the light: "Humph.
+Doesn't look any scarier than some of the chem mods that the Orbiter teens smuggle on board.
+And you say a **MENDELEEVER** is analysing the substance?"

+Min: "Yes, well, at least, a **MENDELEEVER** TRAINEE is..."
+Min face-palms.
+"Actually, this particular trainee could use some help too...she's too freaked out by the food to eat it, we need a way to scan it in the mess hall or something."

+PQ: "Hmm...I might be able to get my hands on a medical scanner, from the infirmary."

+Min: "Isn't that incredibly risky?"

+PQ: "What Magou did to save my life was far riskier.
+This is nothin, love."

+### Page 11 and 12

+Min mentions to PQ her conversation with Rajue.
+They discuss the Space Asylum Program and who it's actually serving.
+PQ warns Min to be very careful in the evenings, that seems to be the time when Min's subdermal shield freaks out.

+## Chapter 4

-### Page 7
+### Page 1

-Scene cuts to the next day.
 We see a surgery room labeled "Laser Atomic Manipulator.
 Wear eye protection at all times."

 Rajue: "...how the hell is a mod virgin going to be of any use to the **CYBERPHILIA** guild??"

-Min has just arrived to join a class with the **CYBERPHILIA** guild.
+Min is in a class with the **CYBERPHILIA** guild.
 The walls of the surgery room are covered in anime fan art.
 In the center of the surgery room is a large, fluid device made of dark e-syrup metal.
 It is connected to a hermetically sealed glass chamber, large enough to fit a large human.
-Jheri is preparing to demonstrate to a group of first-year cadets, which include Rajue and a few other **GANGIES**, mostly Orbiters, and the two Biosilican Unassigned students.
+Jheri is preparing to demonstrate to a group of first-year trainees, which include Rajue and a few other **GANGIES**, mostly Orbiters, and the two Biosilican Unassigned students.
+A **CYBERPHILIA** guild master oversees the class.

-Jheri: "Rajue!
+**CYBERPHILIA** guild master: "Rajue!
 You will refrain from using such bigoted language!"

-Jheri glares at Rajue and waits until he mumbles an apology.
+Guild master glares at Rajue and waits until he mumbles an apology.

-Jheri: "Thank you.
+Guild master: "Thank you.
 No space-faring guild can rely on the constant presence of World Government supply lines.
 You may one day find yourself without easy access to constant spare parts, and you may have to use your body UNMODIFIED.
 When was the last time you did that?"

-Rajue doesn't meet her gaze.
+Rajue doesn't meet the teacher's gaze.

+Guild master: "Jheri, please continue with the demo."

-### Page 8
+### Page 2

 Jheri continues her prep for the demo.
 We see close-ups of different components of the machine, and different other tools/prep material scattered about the room as Jheri says: "The **CYBERPHILIA** guild specializes in the communication, control, and governance necessary for space exploration.
 This means that we need to study the psychology of not only individual agents, but also groups of agents, to understand how agents in a system influence and control each other."

 Jheri: "This is the fundamental idea undelying the laser atomic manipulator.
 Through careful and subtle modulations of photonic energy, we've developed a language to negotiate with cells and tissues."

-### Page 9 and 10
+### Page 3 and 4

-Min has lunch with the two Biosilican Unassigned students in the **CYBERPHILIA** guild.
+Min has dinner with Rhee and Asoka, and today Soka has smuggled several fruits in her multi-layered clothing.
+Rhee, desperately grateful, ravenously eats the fruit.
+Today the other two Biosilican Unassigned students join them.
 Their names are **SUNG-SOO** and **EITHNE**.

 **SUNG-SOO**: "Well, there goes Rajue's chances of ever making it into the **CYBERPHILIA** guild."

 **EITHNE**: "I'm so stressed, what if I can't find a guild to take me?"

-Min learns from them that Jheri is currently considered one of the top cadets at ISE Corps, in large part for her incredible dexterity and precision with the LAM.
+Min learns from them that Jheri is currently considered one of the top trainees at ISE Corps, in large part for her incredible dexterity and precision with the LAM.
 She has already begun her Journeyhume training with a Space University professor, who invented the most recent version of the LAM, which is an order of magnitude cheaper and more portable, and can cut out a 1cm cubed (as opposed to previous models' 5cm cubed) volume out from deep inside of a living animal without causing bleeding or needing stitches.

+### Page 5

+Sung-soo and Eithne leave them, and Min walks with Rhee and Asoka so that they can discuss before their next class what Min plans to do about the incident with her subdermal shield.
+Rhee has analyzed the black market injections that Min uses to render her e-syrup tatoos undetectable, using the **MENDELEEVERS** more sophisticated scanners and devices.
+She confirms that the substance is what it claims to be, and that it is otherwise inert.

+### Page 6

+Min mentions that PQ might be able to smuggle them a current model World Government medical scanner, so they can check the black market substance again.
+Soka suggests using to scan all of the water and food also, since it might mean Rhee could eat something, and because they have no idea what could be causing Min's episodes.

-### Page 11 and 12
+### Page 7

 Min reports to Service Crew Head Office to PQ's office.
-She steps inside and closes the door, and PQ shows her the medical scanner that Min asked PQ to sneak out of the Gemini infirmary, so that Min can try to figure out what's been causing her subdermal shield to flare up.
-PQ mentions that these devices are all synchronised, so if Min doesn't want her scan to show up on the Universal Record she'll need to figure out how to disable the scans communication circuits.
+She steps inside and closes the door, and PQ shows her the cutting edge, this year's model medical scanner that PQ has smuggled out of the Gemini infirmary.
+PQ mentions that these devices are all synchronised, so if Min doesn't want her scan to show up on the Universal Record she'll need to figure out how to disable the scanner's communication circuits.

 Min: "I know exactly who to ask."

-## Chapter 4
+### Page 8

+Next day.
+Full page depiction of the **CIRQUE DU COSMIQUE**'s main training gym, as guild trainees, most of them Earthers, do a physical warmup for partner acrobatics.
+We hear a steady stream of "Ready!"s, spoken by trainees with their hands raised, indicating that they are ready to base another trainee (this is the training sequence I saw at the beginning of Backbone show at Southbank Centre).
+Except for the first year trainees, all of the **CIRQUE DU COSMIQUE** trainees, including the Orbiters, are strong and muscled.
+Third year trainee **GIARMO**, a broad-shouldered Earther **GANGIE**, supervises the training session.
+The ceiling of the training gym is actually one wall of an enormous aquarium, full of old Earth animals and some new, genetically engineered marine animals.

+### Page 9

+**GIARMO**: "Unassigned trainees!
+If you are an Orbiter, you may find the ways of this guild very difficult to follow."

+The crowd of Unassigned trainees trying out this particular guild is indeed smaller and dominated by Earthers.

+**GIARMO**: "To be a space swimmer, you must keep yourself in peak physical condition.
+And life in space is the greatest enemy to human physical strength."

+### Page 10

+Whereas other guilds ate catered lunch from the mess hall, the **CIRQUE DU COSMIQUE** guild just puts out piles of raw fruit.

+**GIARMO**: "I hate to say it but the food they feed you is trash.
+We have a small orchard in one of the terrariums, these are much better for a mid-day meal.
+Besides, if you get too full you won't be able to use the playground."

+Large panel depicting an insanely creative playgrounds, built by the guild trainees.
+Min sees the echoes of her beloved Earth trees in those playground structures, and is delighted to play on them, using Tree Surfer muscles that have been neglected ever since she came into space.

+### Page 11

+At dinner Min finds Zalo and shows him the smuggled medical scanner.
+He freaks out and wants to take it apart immediately, but Min explains why she needs to shut off the scanner's communications and then use it to scan all of the food and water.
+Zalo insists that he can build a food and water scanner from old parts, so Min has to explain the full story, about her subdermal shield and the e-syrup neutralizer substance.

-### Page 1
+### Page 12

+Zalo freaks out/is full of awe when he learns that Min has living e-syrup tatoos.
+He wants to learn more and help.

+## Chapter 5

 # Old summaries

-## Chapter 4
+## Chapter 5

-On Day 3 Min joins the **CIRQUE DU COSMIQUE** guild, where 3rd-year cadet **GIARMO** is leading the day's physical training.
-Min quickly falls in love with the **CIRQUE DU COSMIQUE**'s training and performance spaces, their lovingly maintained aquariums and terrariums, and their movement focused lifestyle and mentality.
-After a morning of rigorous drills, they break for water and fruit before they play games on the playgrounds the crew builds for themselves, a combination of capoeira, parkour, and numerous East Asian martial arts traditions.
-By lunch Min is exhausted but exhilerated.
-In the afternoon, Asoka brings Min to her "Animal Husbandry in Space" course, where teacher Adi, a professor on the teaching staff of "Health and Well-being in Space" at Space University, entertains them with stories of research animals on space vessels escaping their designated areas.
-After the lecture they watch Iri play with biological cephalopods in the aquaculture tanks, and Asoka reveals that she's been teaching Iri to change not just her color and texture, but also her entire body shape, such that Iri can squeeze through any size gap, or can balloon and expand to protectively engulf Asoka.
-Asoka demonstrates her kinetic linguistics skills by having a brief conversation with the cephalopods in the aquaculture tanks.

 It's Day 4, and the Undecideds are with the MENDELEEVERS, where ISS Corps alum Tross is giving a demonstration of space welding tools as fellow 2nd- and 3rd-year MENDELEEVERS cadets play rapid fire rounds of "What if...in space?!", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked tools.
 Tross's ESYRUP DAEMON, a midnight black, silky, sinewy cat named INQBI, alternates between curling around Tross's shoulders like an adorable, purring scarf, to gliding through the shadows like a silent, hazel-eyed wave of death and destruction.
 Min finds Tross's teaching style incredibly exciting and asks such eager questions that Tross and Min continue chatting over lunch, where Min also finds Rhee.
 Min and Rhee become fast friends with INQBI, who shares their fondness for fried cheese.
 Min's head tatoo flares up again, and Tross asks Min if she's alright.
 She explains that she might have some mild ESYRUP contamination, but she's gotten some pills to help with it.
 Tross asks her several probing questions about the pills and expresses concern over some of the active ingredients.
 Tross then excuses himself, saying that he needs to return to Space University now.

-## Chapter 5

 After lunch, Rhee introduces Min to Oana, another NORMIE and a scholarship student in her 2nd year, who has become an expert at blowing microscopic bio-compatible ESYRUP-infused glass filaments, which can be gently embedded subdermally to create programmable, interactive "mod-makeup".
 It's not quite like ESYRUP tatoos - the ESYRUP in the glass filaments have only limited input from the biological tissue and are programmed prior to injection.
 Oana shows them how to verify each piece to certify it safe for subdermal injection.
 While they work, Rhee teases Min for her fascination with Tross.
 Oana reveals that Tross was a muskie during the same year as Zalo and Jheri, but he is the first and only cadet to graduate in one year - most students take the full 3, and occassionally someone graduates in 2 years.
 Tross is now a 2nd-year journeyhume at Space University as an independent space welder, but he returns to the ISS Corps for the first week of the year, to be part of the initiation week and hold workshops and demonstrations for the MENDELEEVERS.
 Rhee also confesses a fascination with understanding the fundamental workings of ESYRUP, and encourages Min to ask Oana about her ESYRUP contamination.
 Oana listens to Min's symptoms, examines her head tatoo, and suggests talking to someone from INFRADESTRUCTORS to help her learn more about her pills.